 As we get more comfortable around the bees, some clothing is shed.
 Usually, gloves are the first to go.
 Gloves can be cumbersome.
 They reduce our ability to accurately feel around in the hive as we’re moving frames, they can cause us to injure or crush bees, and, if ill-fitting, they reduce our ability to fully grip equipment.
 All of these small inconveniences may potentially lead to frustration and annoyance—both for the beekeeper and the bees.
 Going bare-handed gives some beekeepers a stronger sense of unity with the bees, as well as more sensitivity, allowing them to be better and more agile beekeepers.

 Some “beeks” don’t stop there.
 It’s common for skilled and very comfortable small-scale beekeepers to forego full-suits, protective jackets, specialty pants and even veils.
 For most, this is a matter of comfort.
 These beekeepers often feel they can be more relaxed and move more freely with less restrictive clothing.
 Again, this is a completely subjective experience and preference.
 Each beekeeper—young, new or old—should wear what they feel most comfortable in.

 Protective clothing is often white or light-colored to keep the bees as calm as possible.
-Being creatures of the forest, bees are put off by dark colors—likely a reaction to one of their main predators, the bear.
-In fact, a new beekeeper would do well to consider this their goal when getting dressed to tend to the bees: If at all possible, don’t resemble a bear.
+Being creatures of the forest, bees are put off by dark colors—it’s probably a reaction to one of their main predators, the bear.
+In fact, a new beekeeper would do well to consider this a goal when getting dressed to tend to the bees: Avoid resembling a bear.